 IBUS 6997: (MILI) Global Medical Valuation LabGraduate Global Enrichment in Stockholm, Sweden

-This course will meet on the Minneapolis campus of the University of Minnesota for pre-departure sessions during Spring B-term.
+Pre-departure class sessions occur during Spring Term B (specific day/time TBD).
 Minneapolis pre-departure classes will be scheduled to run concurrently with classes at the Stockholm School of Entrepreneurship.

 Innovations in medical technologies are one of the leading areas of economic growth in the world.
 Whether new technologies take the form of pharmaceutical, medical device, biotechnology, information technology of some combination of these innovations, the opportunities for both private enterprise and social welfare are substantial.
 However, these innovations are not without cost, and require reimbursement from either a privately or publicly financed health care delivery system to enter the marketplace.
 Thus, the strong demand for the valuation of new medical technologies continues to grow due to the confluence of an aging society seeking new therapeutic agents to enhance health and productivity and unyielding medical care price inflation.